 Sea turtles like other reptiles cannot breathe underwater.

-However, there is evidence to suggest that sea turtles are capable of cloacal respiration.
+This unique adaptation is not common in most land turtles but is a key feature in aquatic turtles (marine turtles) like sea turtles.
 The concentration of blood vessels located in their cloaca allows for gaseous exchange in water.

 How long can turtles hold their breath?